cspr-rad/actus-spec/spec/main.typ

 == Timezone offset

-A timezone offset is represented as an integral number of minutes away from UTC #todo("Double-check that it's UTC and not GMT?")
-Note that a timezone offset is only valid within a timezone at a given time
+A timezone offset is represented as an integral number of minutes away from GMT Note that a timezone offset is only valid within a timezone at a given time

 A time of day is specified in the form #raw("[+-]HH:MM").